 Merrill joined the League in 2009 after working in fields of International Healthcare Policy Investment and Executive Recruiting.
 She is a graduate of the College of Charleston, where she focused her studies on International Business, Spanish and Portuguese.

-South Coast Director
+South Coast Office Director